SDRlab 122-16 Standard Kit

 Description

 It comes with two 16-bit 50-ohm inputs and 14-bit 50-ohm outputs, Xilinx Zynq 7020 FPGA for real-time processing capabilities plus an ultra-low phase noise 122.88MHz clock which makes it more hardware-compatible with HPSDR compliant applications.
-RF inputs are optimized for minimal distortion, noise and crosstalk which significantly improves reception and broadens the choice of antenna.
+RF inputs are optimised for minimal distortion, noise and crosstalk which significantly improves reception and broadens the choice of antenna.
+With the SDRlab 122-16 Standard Kit, you can unleash your creativity and explore the world of software-defined radio.
+Whether you are a hobbyist or a professional, this kit provides the tools you need to build your own SDR transceiver with ease.

 Key features: